-If your loved one dies abroad, it can be overwhelming to say the least.
+If your loved one dies abroad, it can feel overwhelming.
 There will be countless bureaucratic hoops you will have to go through in order to claim the body.
-Don’t lets this discourage you because there are also many systems in place to help people who are in your exact situation.
+Don’t let this discourage you because there are also many systems in place to help people who are in your exact situation.

 Every year, hundreds of American citizens die while traveling abroad.
 Bloomberg Business reports that over the past 10 years more than 8,000 Americans died abroad of unnatural causes.
 So what happens when an American dies outside of the country?